Emilurenius/textAdventure/wikiFiles/taDocumentation.md

 The prompt command is used to tell the game engine that you want the player to interact with the world before going any further.

-You cannot use this command to get an answer to a question, or let the player make a desicion.
+You can use this command to give players the chance to influence, interact with, and move around in your world.

-Commands available for the player are defined in assets and mods that are imported.
+Commands available for the player are defined in assets, mods and rooms that are imported, room commands only available to the player when they're in the corresponding room.

 Example:
 ```